geon0325/TimeCAP/README.md

 # TimeCAP
-This is the official implementation of **TimeCAP: Learning to Contextualize, Augment, and Predict Time Series with LLM Agents**, (Under Submission to NeurIPS 2024).
+Code and datasets of **TimeCAP: Learning to Contextualize, Augment, and Predict Time Series Events with Large Language Model Agents**, (AAAI 2024).

 ## Datasets
 We release seven time series datasets from three different domains.